Leo Rolly Carnando

-Leo Rolly Carnando (born 29 July 2001) is an Indonesian badminton player affiliated with PB Djarum club.
+Leo Rolly Carnando (born 29 July 2001) is an Indonesian badminton player affiliated with Djarum club.
 He was a World Junior Champions in the mixed doubles in 2018 and in the boys' doubles in 2019, also won double gold at the 2019 Asian Junior Championships in the boys' and mixed doubles events.
 Carnando was part of Indonesia winning team at the 2020 Thomas Cup.

 Career

 Carnando was selected to join the Djarum club in 2015.
 He has focused on playing in the doubles category.
 In 2016, he won the boys' doubles titles at the USM Flypower Open, Astec Open Badminton Championships and Singapore Youth International Series.
 He also won the mixed doubles title at the Walikota Surabaya Open, National circuit in Lampung and West Java.
 In 2017, he clinched double title by winning the U17 boys' and mixed doubles events at the Jaya Raya Indonesia Junior International, then won the boys' doubles title at the Walikota Surabaya Bank Jatim Victor Open, National circuit in North Sulawesi, and also the mixed doubles title at the National circuit in Central Java.